Skip to content

 Our productsWe’re obsessive about this because we’re parents too.
 We get the 3am “am I doing this right?” panic.
 That’s why we’re here.

 Every single carrier gets quality checked twice.
 Free fit checks from our trained educators.
-Hours of free safety content because safety info shouldn't cost extra.
-Slide into our DMs with any carrier and we'll safety check it, even competitors' products.
+Hours of free safety content because safety info shouldn’t cost extra.
+We publicly call out unsafe marketing from other brands because someone has to.

 Check out our education